© Crown copyright 2019

 - provider websites

-8. Engaging with Jobcentre Plus, Work Choice providers or local disabled people’s user led organisations (DPULOs) to access support when required
+8. Engaging with Jobcentre Plus, Work and Health Programme providers (If you’re in Scotland contact Fair Start Scotland) or local disabled people’s user led organisations (DPULOs) to access support when required (or both)

 - identifying and connecting with national local disabled people’s networks and organisations (or both)

-- identifying and connecting with Work Choice providers
+- identifying and connecting with Work and Health Programme

 - identifying and connecting with job clubs